What is a PROVINCIAL QUALIFIER?

-Regionals are the competitions held in each province to select the national delegates who compete for the title of Miss World® Canada.
-A provincial title is awarded to the finalists of each province.
-For example, if there are 40 girls in the Miss Alberta World pageant – 15 girls will receive titles.
-The provincial title is awarded to the highest score and then titles are based on where you live.
-Titles like Miss Alberta World, Miss Winnipeg World, Miss York Region World, or Miss Toronto World .
-Each finalist receives a sash and crown and will reign for one year in her city.
-There is an entry fee to compete at the Regional Provincial Pageant which varies on province please inquire for the cost of your province.
+Provincial Qualifiers are the competitions held in each province to select the delegates who compete in the Canada’s National Pageant.
+There may be more then one in each province.
+For example, if there are 40 girls in the Miss Alberta World pageant – 15 girls will be selected to go to nationals.
+There is an entry fee to compete at the Provincial Pageant which varies on province please inquire for the cost of your province.

 I do not have any experience.
 What are my responsibilities?

-You do not need experience – that is where the Miss World® Canada workshops come in.
-Competing for a provincial title like Miss Manitoba World has a lot of benefits, and it’s entirely up to you to determine how much you want to do with your title.
+You do not need experience – that is where the Pageant Group Canada workshops on the first day come in.
+Competing in the provincial has benefits, if you qualify for Nationals its entirely up to you whether you have a title or not; furthermore you make your appearance schedule.
 There are tons of opportunities that come with a title and if you want to take advantage of it you can; but nothing is mandatory, school & careers are always a priority and we understand that exceptional young women have very busy schedules so we make it easy for you.

 How old do I have to be to enter?

-Contestants applying for the Miss World® Canada contest must be between 17-26 years of age.
+Miss World® Canada contestant must be between 18-26

 Do I have to be born in Canada?